serbyxp/qwik-cloudflare-d1-drizzle/README.md

   "db:studio:prod": "powershell -Command \"$env:DB_ID='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'; $env:D1_TOKEN=(Get-Content .drizzle.env | Select-String 'D1_TOKEN=(.*)').Matches.Groups[1].Value; $env:CF_ACCOUNT_ID=(Get-Content .drizzle.env | Select-String 'CF_ACCOUNT_ID=(.*)').Matches.Groups[1].Value; drizzle-kit studio\""
 }
 ```

+### Database Directory `src/database`

+Next lets create a new directory in your `./src/` for your database, you can name this or place this where ever you want in your src folder.
+Here you can name it `database`, create the directory `./src/database/`

+> Keep in mind that in previous steps like in the [drizzle.config.ts](#drizzle.config.ts) files reference this directory so make the appropriate adjustments.

+Create your schema accordingly for your project, import and export it with a "splat" to the index.ts file you can now create in our `./src/database/` directory as follows.

+> Example schema provided in this Github Repo.

 ### Run Generate, Migrate, and Studio commands